Browse the site and make a Donation Now!

 Prayers at night are offered in two followed by two.
 Then, if you fear dawn will come, pray witr with one.

-Meaning rest or relaxation, Taraweeh is a voluntary prayer performed after the evening prayer, Isha, every single night during Ramadan.
+Meaning rest or relaxation, Tarawih is a voluntary prayer performed after the evening prayer, Isha, every single night during Ramadan.
 As it is a highly recommended Sunnah, mosques across the world hold congregational Tarawih prayers for men and women on every night of this blessed month.

 The Messenger of Allah (PBUH) said: